Compass IPO day: CEO Robert Reffkin on how his mom inspired him to launch the real estate unicorn

-Robert Reffkin’s mother inspired him to found a real estate company that uses to technology to help its agents succeed.
+Robert Reffkin’s mother inspired him to found a real estate company that uses technology to help its agents succeed.
 Ruth Reffkin sold real estate for years, including years when she was raising him as a single mother, disowned by her white family for having an interracial relationship.
 He watched how she struggled to do her job with as many as nine different third-party tools.

 In 2012, he started Compass, and she’s one of the company’s 19,000-plus agents.
 And today, Ruth Reffkin was on hand as Compass was listed on the New York Stock Exchange for the first time—and as her son became a rare Black CEO taking a company of this profile public.

 “She didn’t crumble.
 She didn’t give up.
 She became an agent.
-I saw, through that, [that] agents are greatest group of entrepreneurs,” the junior Reffkin tells Fast Company, describing the old days.
+I saw, through that, [that] agents are the greatest group of entrepreneurs,” the junior Reffkin tells Fast Company, describing the old days.
 “If you’re a merchant now, you can go to Shopify and have everything you need to succeed, to grow your business.
 Agents don’t have that . . .
-That’s where Compass comes in.
+That’s where Compass comes in.”

 Shares of Compass under the symbol COMP opened at $21.25 this morning and closed at $20.15.